 Carleton is a small liberal arts college in Northfield, Minnesota, a vibrant Midwestern river town with lots of small-town charm.
-The college offers 32 majors and 17 concentrations in the arts, humanities, natural sciences, and social sciences.
+The college offers 33 majors and 34 minors in the arts, humanities, natural sciences, and social sciences.
 You also have the option of designing your own major, allowing you to pursue a field you are truly passionate about while leveraging the expertise of Carleton faculty.
 Recent graduates have created custom majors like Neurolinguistics and Ethnomusicology.

 Did you know that Carleton has two wind turbines that, combined, generate the equivalent of more than 50% of Carleton’s annual energy usage?